-The Civil Rights team provides many resources to foster and support a campus environment that is inclusive, respectful, and free from discrimination and harassment.
-We are here to inform individuals of the various processes, supports, and options that exist when they encounter conduct by an employee that runs counter to the University’s values, specifically any potentially discriminatory or harassing conduct outlined in the following list.
-We also help the University meet its Equal Employment Opportunity (EEO) and affirmative action obligations under federal and state law and offer training and education to the campus community.
+Within ECRT, the Civil Rights and Title VI teams provide many resources to foster and support a campus environment that is inclusive, respectful, and free from discrimination and harassment.
+We are here to inform individuals of the various processes, supports, and resolution options that exist when they encounter conduct by a university employee, student or visitor that conflicts with the university’s values, specifically any potentially discriminatory or harassing conduct.

 Please contact ECRT for assistance if you or someone you know has been subjected to discrimination or harassing conduct on the basis of: